 Uneven Terrain: handles bumpy shit that you encounter at the end of the day very well.
 Especially if you pair it up with a good binding that has some solid shock absorption going on.

-Switch: This is a directional twin with a set back stance so it’s not as easy to center compared to a true twin wit a centered stance.
-Still when centered it’s just a bit shy of being a twin.
+Switch: This is a directional twin with a setback stance so it’s not as easy to center compared to a true twin with a centered stance.
+Still, when centered it’s just a bit shy of being a twin.
 You can ride groomers switch and regular but if you want extra float for directional powder riding you can enjoy the 3/4? or -20mm setback it offers.

 Jibbing- Not that bad for a medium flexing flat to rocker board.
 You can hit some rails and bonk around in the jib park without much trouble.

 Pipe: We’d like a little more edge hold here for this to be a great pipe board but it did a good job in terms of being forgiving and stable inside the ice taco.

 Jumps: Not going to win the generate your own air award but its far from lifeless.
 You can ollie around the mountain without too much effort and it’s a fun ride.
 Hitting the Jumps in the park are fun.
 It’s stable approaching the kicker and forgiving when it comes to awkward landings.

 It does nothing great but everything well and you really can’t ask for more when it comes to a peak to park weapon.
 Most boards that have this kind of powder ride have a much more aggressive feel when on groomers.
 The Eco Lite offered up a fun easy freestyle to all mountain freestyle ride instead.